rvvittal/genai-ml-platform-examples/infrastructure/automated-speech-recognition-async-pipeline-sagemaker-ai/README.md

 - **Comprehensive Testing**: Unit and integration tests for both infrastructure and Lambda code
 - **Security First**: IAM roles follow principle of least privilege

+## Data source
+The audio files under the data folder was collected from the internet.
+The test audio file used for Asynch endpoint was too big for file upload so please replace with your own test file.
+The 'test_2speakers_16k.wav' was from the [kaggle dataset here](https://www.kaggle.com/datasets/wiradkp/mini-speech-diarization).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.